Gå til hovedinnhold

 For most integrations, webhooks are the simpler and more responsive choice.
 Polling is useful when running a webhook endpoint isn't an option.

-Adding an event log webhook
+Adding an Unlock event webhook

 • Manual Integration: Settings → Integrations → Webhooks → Add.